Stephen Patrick Russell

 Prior to moving to the United States, Stephen played AAA hockey for the Grand Prairie Storm in Alberta.
 Stephen was part of the NC State hockey club from 2006-2009.

-He was passionate and intense about hockey, and as one teammate put it, “he would make the same effort to save the 200th shot at practice as he would an OT shot in a crucial game.”
+He was passionate and intense about hockey, and as one teammate put it, “he would make the same effort to save the 200th shot at practice as he would an OT shot in a crucial game.” - On July 4th, 2009, the Wolfpack lost Stephen.

 At the time of his death, Stephen was a rising senior at NC State University where he was studying political science.
 Stephen loved the spirit of competition, the camaraderie of a team, and the simple joy of a good game of hockey.